dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 in two other ways:
   1. Max Mode: just take the code and optimize, ignoring the rest of the README.
 You'll learn the Maximum amount.
-  2. Daniel mode: same, but also read the sentence or two descriptons of what tricks we did as a reference.
+  2. Daniel mode: same, but also read the sentence or two descriptions of what tricks we did as a reference.

 In any case, hopefully you figure out some new tricks because I would